 Process of Elimination

-I had to find out what to do because I was finding it really difficult to go on dates and more importantly, enjoy my meals.
+I had to find out what to do because I was finding it really difficult to function normally in society such as go on dates.
+More importantly, I found it difficult to enjoy my meals.

-As with many processes, my IBS got worse before it got better.
+As with many things, my IBS got worse before it got better.
 I began eliminating certain foods and substances that I felt triggered any inflammation in my gut.

 This can be tricky because you may not notice anything right away.
 It may happen hours later.